atsheehan/curriculum/lessons/evening-oo-composition/evening-oo-composition.md

 * Do not worry about dimensions of the plane and whether or not containers would physically fit.
 Just assume that they will.
 * Do not worry about fuel.

+Write `Airplane`, `Container` and `Ingredient` classes to help answer the following questions:

+* How many total Brussels sprouts can be carried in a Concorde based on the following requirements?
+How many Brussels Sprouts containers are needed for that?:
+  * 5,000 lbs of Cheesy Poofs must be delivered
+  * 1,000 lbs of Cheesy Poofs must be delivered

+Non-core
+* How would you optimize

 ###Output
 Submit your updated code in `code.rb` and include some example cases.
 Adjust some of the assumptions and show us how the answers to the above questions change (i.e., what if we decide to send a 747 or a 787, instead).